Do LLMs Know What They Know? Measuring Metacognitive Efficiency with Signal Detection Theory: Introduction

 \section{Introduction}

-When a large language model answers a factual question, two capacities determine the reliability of its output: its ability to discriminate correct from incorrect responses, and its ability to \emph{monitor} that discrimination through its confidence signal.
+When a large language model (LLM) answers a factual question, two capacities determine the reliability of its output: its ability to discriminate correct from incorrect responses, and its ability to \emph{monitor} that discrimination through its confidence signal.
 These are fundamentally different problems requiring different interventions.
 A model that cannot discriminate needs better training data or architectural improvements.
 A model that discriminates well but monitors poorly needs recalibration, not retraining.
 Current evaluation practice does not make this distinction.

 Consider two hypothetical models evaluated on the same factual QA benchmark.
-Model~A reports 90\% confidence on every trial and achieves 90\% accuracy; its Expected Calibration Error is near zero.
+Model~A reports 90\% confidence on every trial and achieves 90\% accuracy; its Expected Calibration Error (ECE) is near zero.
 Model~B reports 95\% confidence when correct and 60\% when incorrect, but its average confidence overshoots its 80\% accuracy; its ECE is worse than Model~A's.
 Yet Model~B's confidence is \emph{far more useful}: it tells you which specific answers to trust.
-Model~A's confidence, despite perfect calibration, carries zero information about correctness.
-The standard metric rewards the wrong model.
+Model~A's confidence, despite perfect calibration, carries no information about correctness.
+The standard ECE metric rewards the wrong model.

-This example illustrates a well-known limitation of Expected Calibration Error~\citep{guo2017calibration}: it measures the average alignment between confidence and accuracy, conflating the \emph{resolution} of the confidence signal (how well it separates correct from incorrect) with its \emph{bias} (the overall level of confidence).
+This example illustrates a well-known limitation of ECE~\citep{guo2017calibration}: it measures the average alignment between confidence and accuracy, conflating the \emph{resolution} of the confidence signal (how well it separates correct from incorrect) with its \emph{bias} (the overall level of confidence).
 The Brier score decomposes into reliability, resolution, and uncertainty, but not into the model's discriminative capacity and its metacognitive sensitivity controlling for that capacity.
-AUROC of the confidence-accuracy curve~\citep{steyvers2025metacognition} improves on ECE by measuring ranking quality, but still confounds how well the model \emph{performs} with how well it \emph{monitors} its performance.
+The Area Under the Type-2 ROC (AUROC$_2$) of the confidence--accuracy curve~\citep{steyvers2025metacognition} improves on ECE by measuring ranking quality.
+It does not normalise for the base rate of correct responses; the information-theoretic measure we adopt does, though we note (\S\ref{sec:results}) that on a sample whose accuracies yield near-identical base-rate entropies the normalisation is numerically inert and the two measures coincide.